dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 holdings companies today for patents, *some* of whom you might call patent trolls.

+- in such situations, as the corporate entities begin to conglomarate and converge into organizations with tighter distribution of decision-making authority:
+  - there will be much less uncertainty to the average person or to any corporate decision-maker with regard to how those fewer and fewer elite will make their decisions.
+    - this is because it doesn't matter who the specific stakeholders are -- board members, c-level execs and owners -- they will all act similarly with regard to the specific decisions they make.
+      - thus the amount of uncertainty remaining that defines the "possibility space" surrounding their range of potential actions coalesces and becomes far more deterministic
+      - this is called FATE
+  - therefore, the system will reach a state where it begins to race towards a final IP-distribution engame scenario.

 There is some set of companies that own and license a ton of patents out there.
 These companies and their holdings represent a distribution of IP.
 There are some distributions of IP which would be very